psychogun/psychogun.github.io/docs/freenas/Lidarr-in-a-FreeNAS-iocage-jail.md

             owner@:rwxpDdaARWcCo-:fd-----:allow
 homem-christo@freenas:~ #
 ```
-So a group called deluge is group owner of that folder.
+So a group called `deluge` is group owner of that folder.

-Check in FreeNAS gui which GID it has > Accounts > Groups > deluge.
+Check in FreeNAS gui which GID the `deluge` group has > Accounts > Groups > deluge.
 I have the group deluge with GID 922, so I would want to create a group inside of my Lidarr jail with GID deluge:
 ```bash
 homem-christo@Lidarr:~ # groups lidarr